 Kate Kobza is a first year MBA student with a concentration in Supply Chain Management within the University of Tennessee’s (UT) Supply Chain Program.
 She has a B.S. in Biomedical Engineering from the University of Virginia.

 Prior to pursuing her MBA, Kate worked for three years as a Project Manager and Development Engineer where she drove and managed the design, development and manufacturing of custom consumer products.
 She led a cross-functional team collaboration with suppliers, bringing client’s product goals to life while meeting product specifications, as well as budgetary and timing constraints.
 She traveled internationally and domestically to partner with suppliers to oversee ongoing manufacturing processes and ensure compliance in supplier facilities and production controls.
 Kate plans to focus on supply chain improvement, implementing supply chain initiatives to achieve business objectives and hopes to participate in a leadership development program through her employer, ideally within the CPG or clothing/accessory industry.
 Kate would like to work within several different company offices around the world, learning and engaging with individuals of different backgrounds and positions.

 Kate is a member of the CSCMP National and UT Chapters, and has volunteered at an on-campus NeXxus Networking 101 event, mentoring undergraduate students on networking techniques and navigating professional opportunities.
 She also serves as the Vice President of Golf Programming within the National Association of Women MBAs (NAWMBA).

-Kasey Self will receive her bachelor’s degree in Supply Chain Management from the Rawls College of Business at Texas Tech University in December 2018.
+Lauren McGlon will complete her degree in Supply Chain Management with a minor in Sustainability Studies at the Raymond J. Harbert College of Business at Auburn University in Spring 2019.